Cover image by Purrweb UI

 Firmware is a software program that’s “responsible” for communication between hardware systems:

-Firmware is an important part to develop iot apps for smart devices (image by S.Mostafa Esmaeili)
+Firmware is an important part when you aim to make IoT applications for smart devices(image by S.Mostafa Esmaeili)

 Imagine if somebody isn't able to open the door because of an outdated version of the firmware when being late for a flight.
 That can damage the brand’s reputation and cause a loss of trust.

 So, first and foremost, think about making it optional or warn about the forthcoming update several times in advance.
-Moreover, it might be a good idea to offer users to schedule it by themselves.
+Besides, it might be a good idea to offer users to schedule it by themselves.

-The physical signals here imply:
+The physical signals here, captured by IoT sensors, imply:

-An important part of Internet of Things (IoT) app development is building Data Acquisition Module (image by Igor Savelev)
+An important part as you develop IoT applications is building the Data Acquisition Module (image by Igor Savelev)

 When working with this part, there are several aspects that we’d recommend taking into account: